Evander Holyfield vs. Larry Holmes

-Evander Holyfield vs. Larry Holmes, billed as "Class of Champions", was a professional boxing match contested on June 19, 1992, for the WBA, WBC, and IBF heavyweight championships.
+Evander Holyfield vs. Larry Holmes, billed as Class of Champions, was a professional boxing match contested on June 19, 1992, for the undisputed heavyweight championship.

 Background

 Holyfield's previous fight was a tough victory over journeyman fighter Bert Cooper, who was a last-minute replacement for Francesco Damiani, who himself was a replacement for Mike Tyson, after Damiani determined that he could not compete due to a foot injury.
 Cooper nearly managed to dethrone Holyfield of his title in the third round when he was able to deliver the first knockdown of Holyfield's professional career.
-Holyfield, however, was able to rebound from the knockdown to earn the victory via 7th round technical knockout.
+Holyfield, however, was able to rebound from the knockdown to earn the victory via 7th-round technical knockout.
 After his defeat of Cooper, Holyfield had hoped to next fight Tyson.
 The two men were originally scheduled to fight each other on November 8, 1991, before Tyson pulled out of the fight with a rib injury.
 Then on February 10, 1992, Tyson was convicted of rape and sentenced to six years in prison, leading to the cancellation of the Holyfield–Tyson fight.
 On March 5, 1992, it was announced that Holyfield's next opponent would be 42-year-old former Heavyweight champion Larry Holmes.
 Holmes had twice retired, first after losing a rematch to Michael Spinks in 1986 for the IBF Heavyweight Championship, and then again after a loss to Mike Tyson in 1988 for the Undisputed Heavyweight Championship.
 In 1991, Holmes launched a successful comeback, winning five consecutive fights before facing undefeated Olympic Gold Medalist Ray Mercer in a match to determine the number one contender.
 Though Holmes came into the fight as an underdog, he was able to outpoint Mercer en route to a victory by unanimous decision.